Aefalshaw/Expanding_Cards/README.md

-Implementing JS to loop through an array of cards/photos with a title attached.
+Application that implements HTML/CSS/Javascript to loop through an array of cards/photos with a card title attached.